xrip/pico-xt/README.md

 # Raspberry Pi Pico PC XT (8086/8088) Emulator for MURMULATOR devboard

 To use HDD: save hdd.img (from hdd.img.zip) to <SD-card-drive>:\XT\hdd.img

+To switch to USB-drives mode press: Enter + Backspace

+To change overcloking: Left Ctrl + Tab + Numpad "+" or Numpad "-"